hvdthong/NetML/README.md

 * Features for each pair of bug report-method, the features mention whether a relationship between the bug report and method.
 * Label data

+* Please take a look at folder ./data_example to see the input of our framework:
+-

 Running the model
 ----------------